tokio-rs/doc-push/outline/concurrency.md

 **Status**: Unassigned.

-Overview of concurrency and parallism with TOkio.
+Overview of concurrency and parallelism with Tokio.

 #### Contents

 * Concurrency in an asynchronous system.
   * Asynchronous gets you the ability to run concurrent tasks.
-  * Concurrency is not parallism.
+  * Concurrency is not parallelism.
-    * Parallism requires running on multiple cores.
+    * Parallelism requires running on multiple cores.
-  * Parallism is required to scale on modern servers
+  * Parallelism is required to scale on modern servers
     * Modern servers have many cores.
 * Tokio offers two runtimes, one parallel, one not.
   * `tokio::run`